duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 };
 ```

-Now that we've seen how all the API callback functions are implemented, lets take a look at the Handlebars to see what helpers are used and how the display is built:
+Now that we've seen how all the API callback functions are implemented, let's take a look at the Handlebars to see what helpers are used and how the display is built:

 ```html
 <div>